sunriselayer/sunrise/x/blobstream/README.md

 Flags:
   -h, --help   help for verify

-Use "celestia-appd verify [command] --help" for more information about a command.
+Use "sunrised verify [command] --help" for more information about a command.
 ```

 It currently supports three sub-commands: